What Is Age-Related Macular Degeneration?

-- Dark, blurry areas in the center of vision
+- Dark, blurry areas in the center of your vision

-If you experience any of these symptoms, see an eye specialist as soon as possible.
+If you have any of these symptoms, go to an eye doctor as soon as possible.

 How Is Macular Degeneration Diagnosed?

-Age-related macular degeneration can be detected in a routine eye exam.
-One of the most common early signs of macular degeneration is the presence of drusen -- tiny yellow deposits under the retina -- or pigment clumping.
-Your doctor can see these when examining the eyes.
-Your doctor may also ask you to look at an Amsler grid -- a pattern of straight lines that resemble a checkerboard.
+Your doctor may also ask you to look at an Amsler grid, a pattern of straight lines that resembles a checkerboard.
 Some of the straight lines may appear wavy to you, or you may notice that some of the lines are missing.
 These can be signs of macular degeneration.

-If your doctor detects age-related macular degeneration, you may have a procedure called angiography or an OCT.
-In angiography, a dye is injected into a vein in the arm.
-Photographs are taken as the dye reaches the eye and flows through the blood vessels of the retina.
-If there are new vessels or vessels leaking fluid or blood in the macula, the photographs will show their exact location and type.
-OCT is able to see fluid or blood underneath the retina without using dye.
+If your doctor finds age-related macular degeneration, you may have a procedure called angiography or one called OCT.
+In angiography, your doctor injects dye into a vein in your arm.
+They take photographs as the dye flows through the blood vessels in your retina.
+If there are new vessels or vessels leaking fluid or blood in your macula, the photos will show their exact location and type.
+OCT is able to see fluid or blood underneath your retina without dye.